thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/action-nodes.md

 Also all RPC requests have request ID field.
 It is used for mapping requests and responses.
 Message Originator must be a **Device** entity because RPC response is initiated to the Message Originator.

 Node configuration has special request ID field mapping.
-If mapping is not specified **requestId** metadata field is used by default.
+If the mapping is not specified, **requestId** metadata field is used by default.

 ![image](/images/user-guide/rule-engine-2-0/nodes/action-rpc-call-reply-config.png)